 APPROVAL FORM FOR DOCTORAL DISSERTATION

-APPROVAL FORM FOR DOCTORAL DISSERTATION AND FINAL OF The University of Georgia Graduate School 320 E. Clayton Street, Suite 400, Athens, GA
+APPROVAL FORM FOR DOCTORAL DISSERTATION AND FINAL ORAL EXAMIN.
+The University of Georgia ATION

-Part I: Submission of dissertation to the advisory committee.
-Reset Form
+Graduate School 320 E. Clayton Street, Suite 400, Athens, GA 30602

+Reset For

 The Dissertation Of: Student Full Name

 CAN # (810): 810 000 000

 Entitled: Student Will Provide Title

-is submitted for examination by the doctoral advisory committee.
+submitted for examination by the doctoral advisory committee.
 The Graduate School has been notified in writing of the date of the oral defense.

-Major Professor: Advising Professor Full Name Date: 11 /01/2011
+Major Professor: Advising Professor Full Name Date: 11/01/2011

-Part II: Approval / Disapproval of dissertation (to be signed by the members of the advisory committee reports the following action on the above dissertation.
+ommittee reports the following action on the above dissertation.
 There can be only one dissenting vote.
 Did this student use human subjects in his/her research?
-Yes No

-If so, provide the project number and date approved by IRB

-Do not sign below unless the question regarding human subjects has been answered.
+Yes No if so, provide the project number and date approved by IRB No not sign below unless the question regarding human subjects has been answered.
 Approved with

-Approved with approved Date
+Ooctoral Advisory Committee (type name and sign) Approved Suggested Changes Disapproved Date

 Advising Professor Full Name

 Committee Member Full Name

 Committee Member Full Name

 Committee Member Full Name

 Committee Member Full Name

-Note: If the advisory committee declines approval of the dissertation as ready for the final defense, the m ajor professor will notify the student.

-The Doctoral Advisory Committee reports the following results of the defense of the thesis held on: Passed Failed Only one dissenting vote is Dissertation Defense Date: 11/01/2011
+Note: If the advisory committee declines approval of the dissertation as ready for the final defense, the major professor will the commission of the advisory committee.
+Only one dissenting the major provides of the dissertation and the examination.
+Only one dissenting the commission of the defense of the dissertation and the examination.
+The Doctoral Advisory Committee reports the following results of the defense of the thesis held on: Dissertation Defense Passed Failed g vote is

-Doctoral Advisory Committee (type name and sign)

 Advising Professor Full Name

 Committee Member Full Name

 Committee Member Full Name

 Committee Member Full Name

 Committee Member Full Name

-Graduate Coordinator Name Date:
+Graduate Coordinator: Graduate Coordinator Name Date:

 Part IV: Final Approval.
-(To be completed only when advisory committee members have approved suggested changes have been completed satisfactorily: ggested changes in Part II).
-The
+(To be completed only when advisory committee members have approved suggested changes in F uggested changes have been completed satisfactorily: Part II).
+T

-Major Professor: Advising Professor Full Name Date: